-The school will consult with parents prior to the period of remote learning about what methods of delivering remote teaching are most suitable - alternate arrangements will be made where necessary.
+The school will consult with parents prior to the period of remote learning about what methods of delivering remote teaching are most suitable - alternate arrangements will be made where necessary (see Appendix A).

-The school may use Zoom to deliver some remote teaching/provide support and feedback to learners.
+The school will use Zoom to deliver some remote teaching/provide support and feedback to learners.